sst/guide/_chapters/add-a-create-note-api.md

   const params = {
     TableName: 'notes',
     // 'Item' contains the attributes of the item to be created
-    // - 'userId': because users are authenticated via Cognito User Pool, we
+    // - 'userId': user identities are federated through the
+    //             Cognito Identity Pool, we will use the identity id
-    //             will use the User Pool sub (a UUID) of the authenticated user
+    //             as the user id of the authenticated user
     // - 'noteId': a unique uuid
     // - 'content': parsed from request body
     // - 'attachment': parsed from request body
     // - 'createdAt': current Unix timestamp
     Item: {
-      userId: event.requestContext.authorizer.claims.sub,
+      userId: event.requestContext.identity.cognitoIdentityId,
       noteId: uuid.v1(),
       content: data.content,
       attachment: data.attachment,